FraBomba6/dl_assignment2/report/report.md

 # Introduction

 The following report describes the strategies adopted and the results obtained with the aim of defining a Natural Language Processing model.
-The latter was specifically trained to solve cloze tests with a limited set of available candidates.
+The latter was specifically trained to solve cloze tests with a limited set of available candidate options.

 # Project Structure

 The root folder of the project repository contains the following files:

 - `requirements.txt`, which lists the libraries that need to be installed
-- `assignment_2.pdf`, which is the original assignment document
-- `README.md`, which contains a brief description of the project
-- `config.sh`, which allows to rapidly configure any debian machine for training
 - `data/`
   + `train.jsonl`, which contains the train dataset
   + `test.jsonl`, which contains the test dataset
 - `src/`
-  + `utils.py`, which referes to a module with all the utility functions that were implemented
+  + `utils.py`, which refers to a module with all the utility functions that were implemented
   + `maskedlm.py`, which refers to the BertForMaskedLM implementation strategy
-  + `multiplechoice.py`, which referes to the BertForMultipleChoice implementation strategy
+  + `multiplechoice.py`, which refers to the BertForMultipleChoice implementation strategy
-- `report/`, which contains all the files needed to generate the current report
+- `report.pdf`, which refers to the following report

 # Task Description